telerik/kendo-ui-builder/docs/components/textarea.md

 ---
-title: TextArea
+title: Text Area
-page_title: TextArea - Components - Kendo UI Builder
+page_title: Text Area - Components - Kendo UI Builder
-description: "Use and implement the TextArea when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Text Area when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: textarea_kuib
 ---

-# TextArea
+# Text Area

-The TextArea is part of the Editors components which the Builder supports.
+The Text Area is part of the Editors components which the Builder supports.

 ## Usage